Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

   just like `lateinit var`s.
-  But dependency injection annotations can be used in this case without an explicit use-site target as DI frameworks commonly support injection to private fields.
+  But dependency injection annotations can be used in this case without an explicit use-site target as DI frameworks now commonly support injection to private fields.
-* Use a special marker object as in `AssignOnce` delegate.
+* Use a special marker object.
   This way, nullable types are supported.
   But the type of the backing field becomes `Any?`, which makes injection possible only through the setter,